Bhanshu/guidepointlab/guidepoint/wp-content/plugins/multilanguage/readme.txt

 = When I try to update the post after editing, changes are not saved if I have not filled the title and content fields.
 Why? =

 When Title and Content fields in active language tab are empty, if you try to update the post after editing, the changes will not be saved and an error message will appear.
 You need to fill at least one field or switch to another language tab, on which the fields are filled, and try to update again.

+= How can I add more alternate links for current page? =

+You can use 'bwsplgns_mltlngg_add_alt_links' filter to do that.
+For example, you want that search engines firstly indexed exactly English-language pages of your site for people from New Zealand and South Africa.
+Just add the following code into funcions.php of your theme:

+`function get_additional_links( $links_attr ) {
+	/* English for New Zealand */
+	$links_attr[] = array( 'hreflang' => 'en_NZ', 'link_param' => 'en_GB' );
+	/* English for South Africa */
+	$links_attr[] = array( 'hreflang' => 'en_ZA', 'link_param' => 'en_GB' );
+	return $links_attr;
+}
+add_filter( 'bwsplgns_mltlngg_add_alt_links', 'get_additional_links' );`

+But note: before you have to choose English ( for England ) as one of languages of your website.

+= I added several whitespaces between words during the post content editing in the text mode.
+They are gone after I switched to the visual mode.
+Why? =

+After the mode switching, the post content has been automatically filtered to remove all odd symbols or HTML tags which can disrupt the pages layout on your website.
+This functionality is related to WordPress core and our plugin does not affect on it in any way.

+= How can I change element's style in the frontend for certain language? =

+"mltlngg-{current language slug}" class type has been added to <body> tag for an ability to stylize content of certain language.
+For example, if you want to set green color for <p> when English language is selected, it is necessary to:
+1. Go to WordPress admin panel "BWS Panel" > "Multilanguage" -> "Custom code";
+2. Check off "Activate" in "Editing bws-custom-code.css" block and enter the following code:
+`.mltlngg-en_US p {
+	color: green;
+}`
+3. Save changes.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =